Alexandar Lazarov: 2022: First ATP Challenger semifinal, Maiden ATP singles win, Top 300

-2023: Historic Davis Cup qualification, ATP 500 debut
+2023: Historic Davis Cup qualification, ATP 500 debut, injury

 Lazarov opened his 2023 season with a debut appearance at the United Cup, where he won his mixed doubles match partnering Isabella Shinikova against former doubles No. 1 Elise Mertens and David Goffin, sealing Bulgaria's first win in the tournament with 3–2 over Belgium.

 Alexander was also part of the Bulgaria Davis Cup team in their World Group I Play-offs tie against New Zealand, where he won his singles match against Ajeet Rai, helping his home country on their way to a 3–1 win that saw them qualify for the World Group I for the first time in history.

 In February, Lazarov received a wildcard for the qualifying draw at the 2023 Dubai Tennis Championships, making his maiden appearance at the ATP 500 level.
 The Bulgarian grabbed this opportunity and made his way into the main draw after scoring his second Top 100 win against World No. 92 Zhang Zhizhen in the first round in straight sets and then overcoming World No. 108 Francesco Passaro also in straight sets for a spot in the main draw.
-As a result he moved more then 25 positions back into the top 275 in the rankings.
+As a result, he moved more than 25 positions back into the top 275 in the rankings.

+In May, at the 2023 Upper Austria Open Lazarov tore the Achilles tendon in his left leg during his first round match against Sandro Kopp.
+The Bulgarian went through surgery on the next day.

+He received a wildcard for the main draw at the 2023 Sofia Open in singles and doubles.
+He lost to eventual semifinalist Pavel Kotov.